 Moderator’s Note: This post was authored by Siobhan Gruschow MPH, MEd, who served as a research coordinator on the CIRP Teen Driver Safety Research team.
-In particular, Ms. Gruschow coordinated the New Jersey Traffic Safety and Outcomes (NJ-TSO) Program.
+In particular, Ms. Gruschow coordinated the New Jersey Safety and Health Outcomes (NJ-SHO) Data Warehouse.
 As of July 2016, Ms. Gruschow has left CIRP to pursue her career elsewhere.

 Administrative traffic databases contain a wealth of information; however, they are often maintained and analyzed in isolation.
 Linkage of these datasets can improve states’ ability to monitor trends, set priorities, and evaluate the impact of various initiatives intended to improve traffic safety--all critical steps to improving the safety and well-being of communities.